Responsible Pharmacist and what you should know about vaccine storage

 - Do not use the vaccines.
 Public Health nurses will assess the stability and potency of each vaccine in the refrigerator.
 Vaccine stability is determined by the type of vaccine, temperature reading and length of exposure.

-- Maintain vaccine refrigerator temperature between +2° C to
+- Maintain vaccine storage refrigerator temperature between +2° C to

-- Observe and record refrigerator temperatures twice daily.
+- Observe and record vaccine storage refrigerator temperatures twice daily.

 - Keep Vaccine Storage and Handling Guidelines and materials on site and post a magnet on the refrigerator to indicate that only vaccines are stored there.